-Announcement Release January 25, 2023
+Announcement Release March 1, 2024

-Proposals Due March 1, 2023
+Proposals Due April 1, 2024

-Mini-Grants Awarded May 16, 2023
+Grants Awarded May 21, 2024

-Proposal Review: Proposals shall be reviewed by the Partnership Council and Staff.
+Proposal Review: Proposals will be reviewed by the Partnership Council and Staff.

-Monitoring and Evaluation: All grants shall be monitored and evaluated by the Partnership.
+Monitoring and Evaluation: All grants will be monitored and evaluated by the Partnership, including a sixth-month and final report detailing progress and expenditures.